Care Worker Tax Credit

 - An informal family, friend, or neighbor (FFN) child care worker who provides care for children other than their own.

-3. Complete the Care Worker Tax Credit Attestation in PDIS (My Account > Profile Settings) by December 31, 2025.
+- Complete the Care Worker Tax Credit Attestation in PDIS (My Account > Profile Settings).

-- Login to PDIS and complete an attestation to confirm that you have provided child care for at least 720 hours in the tax year.
+- Login to PDIS and complete the attestation to confirm that you have provided child care for at least 720 hours in the tax year.

 CDEC cannot provide tax advice.
 If you have additional questions about how to file your tax return, please contact a tax professional.
 Get help filing your taxes by visiting the Colorado Department of Revenue’s Community Tax Help webpage.